CWTS: Tate Fogleman crosses finish line sideways wrecking to win Chevrolet Silverado 250 from Talladega

 Gilliland and Rhodes setup side by side on the front for a run to the end as the green flag flew.
 Rhodes with help from Holmes got out to the lead for a moment but just as soon as it happened Gilliland mounted a charge back to the lead to get hit from behind and got tied up in turns three and four as NASCAR allowed the race to race to a conclusion.

 From the trioval the start finish line Nemechek took the lead and lost it after getting clipped by Fogleman who would cross the line spinning with Tyler Hill to win the Chevrolet Silverado 250.

+“That’s just how every race here for the past however many years has ended some way like that.
+It is what it is.
+I can’t be mad.
+As much as you want to be mad, you can’t be mad.
+It’s partly my fault.
+You take it with a grain of salt.
+I’m more mad at myself than anything for not staying higher to kind of stay away from him.
+It is what it is.”
+Said Nemechek

-This would be Fogleman first career truck series victory yet before Fogleman could take in the soils of victory would need to take the mandatory trip to the care center.
+This would be Fogleman first career truck series victory yet before Fogleman could take in the spoils of victory would need to take the mandatory trip to the care center.

 The truck series now moves onto their final cutoff race at the half mile bullring Martinsville Speedway on October 30th for the United Rentals 200 at 1 p.m.
 ET on FS1.